 Cats Love the Movement of Leaves

-This is probably the number one reason cats love plants.
 Cats are natural-born hunters.
 Although they are carnivores, the movement of a leaf or palm can be nearly impossible to resist.
-One of our favorite houseplants that are incredibly enticing with the long soft leaves is the Spider Plant.
-It's a good idea when you are putting plants around your house to dedicate one plant as collateral damage, and this would be the one!
+One of our favorite houseplants that are incredibly enticing with their long soft leaves is the Spider Plant.
+It might be a good idea to dedicate one plant as collateral damage, and this flowy plant could be the one!
+Just make sure your cat isn't eating it, as any plant, even non-toxic ones, isn't good to be consumed.

 Cats Chew Up Plants Out of Boredom

 For many cat lovers, it may not be obvious when your feline is fed up with being left alone and struggling with boredom.
 Cats have always been considered lower maintenance than their canine counterpart, but that's not necessarily accurate.
-Leaving a feline to themselves for long periods can lead to unwanted behavior.
-One of those behaviors can be destructive aggression, and your plant (along with other household items) will end up taking the brunt of their frustration.
+Not keeping your feline mentally and physically active can lead to destructive behavior.
+Remember, they’re trying to find ways to meet their natural needs in our homes.
+If we don’t provide stimulation, they’ll make their own, and your plant (along with other household items) may take the brunt of their boredom.

 How to Keep Your Cat From Eating Your Plants